niharmeshram32/LinkHome/items/report.md

 * Users can filter the list basis their city and rent preference.
 * Users have the option to choose which payment method they are comfortable with.

-*List all the use cases in text descriptions or create use case diagrams.
-Please refer to https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/ for use case diagram.*

 ## Application UML

 ![ClassDiagramExample](./images/ClassDiagramExample.png) <br>